- Professor Laura Cram

 (2001) ‘Imagining the Union: A Case of Banal Europeanism’ in Wallace, H (ed) Whose Europe: Interlocking Dimensions of Integration London: Macmillan

 Laura is committed to the wider dissemination of her academic work to policy-makers and to the wider public and this is a key part of her ESRC fellowship on the UK in a Changing Europe programme.
-Reports of her group's work can be viewed on the BBC MindGames documentary http://www.bbc.co.uk/programmes/b04fgqzd.
+She acts as 'Brexpert' for the Scottish Federation of Housing Associations.
+She is a regular media commentator.
+Recent reports on her group's work can be viewed on the BBC Daily Politics Show and as part of the BBC MindGames documentary http://www.bbc.co.uk/programmes/b04fgqzd.
 She was Special Advisor to Scottish Parliament, European and External Relations Committee, on the Inquiry into the Impact of the Treaty of Lisbon on Scotland.
 Dec 2009- June 2010 ((http://www.scottish.parliament.uk/s3/committees/europe/reports-10/eur10-04-01.htm).
 She also initiated and led the Strathclyde/BBC Mood of the Nation Quiz http (Laura Cram (P.I.), Stratos Patrikios and James Mitchell).
 Launched in collaboration with BBC Scotland, this attracted almost 10500 participants.
 It was widely disseminated on Facebook, twitter and the internet, and was featured on BBC Scotland Sunday Politics, 29 April 2012; BBC Scotland Daily Politics, 9 May 2012; BBC Daily Politics, 15 May 2012.http://www.bbc.co.uk/news/uk-scotland-17885963

 Laura convenes the honours level Neuropolitics class as well as contributing to the MSc level class International Politics of the European Union and to the Theory and Practice graduate class.